anindex/deepRL-projects/navigation/README.md

 Unzip (or decompress) the downloaded file and store the path of the executable as we will need the path to input on `Navigation.ipynb`.

-Note that this environment is compatible only with an older version of the ML-Agents toolkit (version 0.4.0), the setup section above has already taken care of this.
+Note that this environment is compatible only with an older version of the ML-Agents toolkit (version 0.4.0), the next setup section will take care of this.

 ### Resolving dependencies